twilio/twilio-python/docs/usage/messages.rst

 Sending a Picture Message
 -------------------------

-To send a picture, set :attr:`media_url` to the url of the picture you wish to send.
+To send a picture message (MMS), set :attr:`media_url` to the url of the picture you wish to send.

 .. code-block:: python